Companies and organizations alike, in today's business world, are rapidly increasing their focus on Corporate Social Responsibility.

 However, philanthropic CSR doesn’t refer only to making charity donations.
 Companies also invest in communities or participate in local projects.

-The major intention here is supporting a community in ways that go beyond just hiring.
+The major intention here is to support a community in ways that go beyond just hiring.

 It represents a business’s commitment to society, showing that it values the community beyond providing a workforce or source of revenue.